Research Mentoring Program - Home

 The mentor must review the profile and inform ITI Headquarters whether they will accept the candidate for a collaboration project or not.
 In case of deferral, the mentors or the ITI Research Committee can propose an alternative mentor or institution.

-Applicants are informed after the mentor has confirmed to ITI Headquarters that they will accept the candidate.
-If accepted, the ITI Headquarters will reach out to the applicant with details about the agreed mentor, place, scope and funding for the requested mentoring period.
+Applicants are informed after the Mentor has confirmed to ITI Headquarters that they will accept the candidate.
+If accepted, the ITI Headquarters will reach out to the applicant with details about the agreed Mentor, place, scope and funding for the requested mentoring period.

 Possible outcomes of your application